MaryamFatima16/bWAPP-XAMPP-Setup/README.md

 Hey Guys! 👋

-I'm back today with a tutorial on bWAPP installation!
+I'm back today with a tutorial on installing bWAPP in the Xampp server!
+In this guide, I've simplified the installation process for everyone and included details on the challenges I faced, along with solutions and helpful links.
+I hope you find it useful!
 ## What is bWAPP?

 **bWAPP** is a free and open-source deliberately insecure web application. bWAPP covers all major known web vulnerabilities.
 In simple terms, bWAPP is a buggy web app loaded with vulnerabilities, made for practicing how to defend against real-life web app bugs—legally!
 It's for security-testing and educational purposes only.